USCbiostats/PM516/docs/pm516b/resources/analysis-report.md

 # Analysis Report

 In this class, instead of creating a presentation for a client, we will be writing an analysis report.
 The analysis report should consist of at least one table and at least one graphic.
 Try to keep the report to 5 total pages, though it may be longer.
-While Chapter 4.7 of the textbook describes what should be in a final report, I like to construct my report slightly differently by including:
+While there are many potential ways to do this, I like to construct my report slightly differently by including:

 ## Executive Summary
 * Before the report, summarize the key points and findings for your client.